ibm-mai/gpg-openpgp-file-encryption/README.md

-# Asymmetric Encryption
-## GPG and OpenPGP File Encryption
+# GPG and OpenPGP File Encryption
 Example of using gpg and openpgp to encrypting/decrypting files.

 - [Asymmetric Encryption](#asymmetric-encryption)